This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Elongated Head and Keen Eyesight

-You’ll notice the black rat snake’s elongated head isn’t just for show.
+The black rat snake’s elongated head isn’t just striking—it’s optimized for survival.

 Juvenile Coloration and Pattern